imurphdit/quote-system/README.md

 ## TODO:
-dynamically create filters
-dynamically create items
+create database for items
 fix filter div size
+install react router to handle clicking on items to create